 Registered unnamed newborn babies:

 When registering a newborn, use the mother's family name as the baby's family name unless instructed otherwise by the mother.
-Record unnamed babies under the newborn Name type.
+Record unnamed babies under the newborn identification name Name type.

 Persons with only one name:

 Some people do not have a family name and a given name, they have only one name by which they are known.
 If the person has only one name, record it in the 'Family name' field and leave the 'Given name' field blank.